fanf2/qp/README.md

 -------

 The code has only been tested on 64-bit little endian machines.
-It might work on 32-bit machines (provided the compilter supports 64 bit integers) and probably won't work on a big-endian machine.
+It might work on 32-bit machines (provided the compiler supports 64 bit integers) and probably won't work on a big-endian machine.
 It should be easy to port by tweaking the struct bit-field layouts.
 Key strings can be byte-aligned but values must be word-aligned; you can swap this